LimeChain/hashport-validator/docs/installation.md

 Docker Compose consists of scrips of the following components:
  - PostgreSQL database
- - Hedera-ETH Bridge Validator (Application)
+ - Hedera-Ethereum Bridge Validator (the application itself)

 Containers use the following persisted volumes:
  - `./db` on your local machine maps to `/var/lib/postgresql/data` in the container, containing all necessary files